timveil-cockroach/geospatial-jpa-example/README.md

 ```

 ## New issues with `5.4.30`
-The new `org.hibernate.spatial.dialect.cockroachdb.CockroachDB202SpatialDialect` incorrectly generates the create table schema...
+The new `org.hibernate.spatial.dialect.cockroachdb.CockroachDB202SpatialDialect` incorrectly generates the `create table` sql.

-With `org.hibernate.spatial.dialect.cockroachdb.CockroachDB202SpatialDialect`
-the table is generated like this...
+With `org.hibernate.spatial.dialect.cockroachdb.CockroachDB202SpatialDialect` the table is generated like this...

 ```
 2021-03-23 09:37:39.468  INFO 81039 --- [           main] org.hibernate.dialect.Dialect            : HHH000400: Using dialect: org.hibernate.spatial.dialect.cockroachdb.CockroachDB202SpatialDialect